Azelis/CryptoTradeBot/README.md

 * **Trading_Simulation.py** - Simulating all taken data by taken crypto-pair while using RSI-MACD strategy.
 Starting index = 100 and given output is a plot which shows how index changed.
 In case to change simulation parameters, a section *parameters* is given to change default RSI and MACD values which decides when is a signal to execute an opeation <br/>
 * **Trading_Strategies.py** - algorithm which **1.** gets current MACD, RSI prices with the last made trade type (to avoid doing the same trading type). **2.** By given default value https://www.tradingview.com/wiki/Relative_Strength_Index_(RSI), if RSI value is more than 70, algorithm is willing to sell, if less than 30 - buy. **3.** Once approved by RSI to make operation, MACD value is compared by given https://www.tradingview.com/wiki/MACD_(Moving_Average_Convergence/Divergence) default value, whether oth signals gives a sign to buy or sell **4.** Once current RSI and MACD values are declaring to do the same operation, algorithm is completing the deal. **IMPORTANT** Algorithm is trading by all amount of money in tradable pair. <br/>
 * **main.py** - The main file to do pre-analysis and run trading bot

-# Upcoming plan
-To use ML and Deep Learning tools to analyse price data with Tensorflow 2.0.